Omer575/Omer575/README.md

   - :telescope: Beyond excited about becoming a Full-Stack Developer and build super engaging and interactive web pages.

-  - :seedling: I am currently into learning JavaScript, React and Bootstrap.
+  - :seedling: I am currently into learning JavaScript, React and Tailwind.

   - :zap: When I'm not programming, I love hanging out with my loved ones, watching movies, playing chess, going for a walk, or ice skating.
 I also have a huge passion for trying out different foods.